What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of the two-particle system at the moment of preparation

-At this point, one could respond that the proof of Bell's theorem works in the same way, no matter what $\lambda$ exactly is, so the verdict for \textit{any} variant of Factorizability will be the same as for Factorizability$_{t_P, 1, 2}$.
-However, we will see that for some choices of $\lambda$, Settings Independence becomes less plausible.
+At this point, one could respond that the proof of Bell's theorem works in the same way, no matter what $\lambda$ exactly is.
+Therefore, even if Factorizability$_{t_P, 1, 2}$ does not follow from Local Causality, we can find another variant of Factorizability with a different $\lambda$ that does follow from Local Causality, and run the proof of Bell's theorem with this $\lambda$ to establish \refbc{bell}.
+However, we will see that for some choices of $\lambda$, Settings Independence becomes less plausible, thereby undermining the entire reasoning.
 In particular, it will be shown that for $\lambda$ that encompasses full thick slices of the past light cones of measurements, any locally deterministic theory violates Settings Independence.